Apple stumble seen opening door for rivals

 TOP SELLING SMARTPHONE

-Phones based on Google's Android, which is available for free to handset vendors such as Samsung, HTC, LG and Motorola, have a greater combined market share than Apple's iPhone, which is still the world's biggest-selling smartphone.
+Phones based on Google's Android, which is available for free to handset vendors such as Samsung, HTC, LG and Motorola (MMI.N), have a greater combined market share than Apple's iPhone, which is still the world's biggest-selling smartphone.

 "There are still many consumers who don't have the iPhone experience, and Apple still has a lot of markets and carriers to enter, so when there's a new model with better specs, it helps to lift shipments," said Ming-chi Kuo, analyst at Concord Securities in Taipei.